sanikapareek-contentstack/DOM-Manipulation/src/timer/timerReadMe.md

 <h1>Timer Component</h1>
-<p>Timer component is created using DOM manipulation.Timer is of the format (hrs:mins:secs) On clicking on 'Start' button the timer will start, on clicking on 'Pause' button timer will pause and on clicking on 'Reset' button timer will reset to 00:00:00.</p>
+<p>Timer component is created using DOM manipulation.
+Timer is of the format (hrs:mins:secs).
+Timer has three button namely 'Start', 'Pause' and 'Reset'.
+On clicking on 'Start' button the timer will start, on clicking on 'Pause' button timer will pause and on clicking on 'Reset' button timer will reset to 00:00:00.</p>
 <p>
     Functions of counter component are:
     <ul>